huggingface/datasets/datasets/cmu_mocap/README.md

 The subject's motion trials in the `asf-amc` format are represented as follows:
 - `motions`:
-  - `asf`: A list containing the paths to all ASF motion files
+  - `asf`: A string containing the path to the ASF skeleton file.
-  - `amc`:  A list containing the paths to all AMC motion files
+  - `amc`:  A list containing the paths to all AMC motion files.

 In the `c3d`, `mpg` and `avi` formats, this field has the following structure:-
 - `motions`: A list containing the path to all motion files.